SupportBee/mail/README.md

 ## Future

-Issue 1 has been resolved in mail gem version 2.8.0, Issue 2 has been resolved in 2.6.0 and Issue 3 has been resolved in mail gem version 2.6.4.
+Issue 1 has been resolved in 2.6.0 and Issue 2 has been resolved in mail gem version 2.6.4.
 Starting Rails 4, Rails has relaxed the restriction on mail gem version.
 Its possible to use even the latest version of the mail gem in Rails 4.
 We can stop using this fork once we upgrade to Rails 4.

 Mail [![Build Status](https://travis-ci.org/mikel/mail.png?branch=master)](https://travis-ci.org/mikel/mail)
 ====